axonivy-market/doc-factory/doc-factory-doc/source/doc-factory/mail-merging.rst

 .. _mail-merge-nested-mapping:

-The previous nested mail merging was made by using List of |ivy| DataClasses built as following:
+The previous nested mail merge has been made by using List of |ivy| DataClasses built as follows:

 .. figure:: /_static/images/mail-merge-nested-4.png

 **It is very important to create your templates with this in mind:**

    * Each TableStart merge field has to be named like the corresponding
      dataclass: e.g. the TableStart:Employee will correspond to the Employee data object.
 This rule is case sensitive.
-   * Within each "Data Object - Table" the merge fields will be filled with the corresponding data attribute value.
+   * Within each "Data Object - Table", the merge fields will be filled with the corresponding data attribute value.
 The merge field must have the same name as the data attribute.
-E.g. the level attribute/mergefield in the HumanCapital table.
+Refer to the level attribute and mergefield in the HumanCapital table as an example.

-We have provided some callables subprocesses to ease the use of mail merge and mail merge with nested regions.
+We have provided some callable subprocesses to ease the use of mail merge and mail merge with nested regions.
 Please refer to the :ref:`next section
 <df-doc-factory-object>`.